mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ##### Power Balance Constraints
 The `balance` field contains references to the equality constraints associated with the active and reactive power balance equations defined for each bus.
 These constraints ensure that the total active and reactive power injected by the generators matches the total active and reactive power demanded at each bus.

 The constant term in the active power balance equations is determined by the `active` keyword within the [`addBus!`](@ref addBus!) function, which defines the active power demanded at the bus.
-You can access the references to the active power balance constraints using the following code snippet:
+We can access the references to the active power balance constraints using the following code snippet:
 ```@repl ACOptimalPowerFlow
 print(system.bus.label, analysis.constraint.balance.active)
 ```

 Similarly, the constant term in the reactive power balance equations is determined by the `reactive` keyword within the [`addBus!`](@ref addBus!) function, which defines the reactive power demanded at the bus.
-You can access the references to the reactive power balance constraints using the following code snippet:
+We can access the references to the reactive power balance constraints using the following code snippet:
 ```@repl ACOptimalPowerFlow
 print(system.bus.label, analysis.constraint.balance.reactive)
 ```

-During the execution of functions that add or update power system components, these constraints are automatically adjusted to reflect the current configuration of the power system.
-An example of this adaptability is demonstrated below:
+During the execution of functions that add or update power system components, these constraints are automatically adjusted to reflect the current configuration of the power system, for example:
 ```@example ACOptimalPowerFlow
 updateBus!(system, analysis; label = "Bus 2", active = 0.5)
 updateBranch!(system, analysis; label = "Branch 1", reactance = 0.25)